algolia/instantsearch-workshop/README.md

 ```

-Next, replace the last hits widget with this:
+Next, replace the last `instantsearch.widgets.hits` declaration with this snippet. **Make sure you do not end up with duplicate declarations.**

 ``` javascript
 search.addWidget(